muratmelih/getir-locals/README.md

 App url : https://getir-locals-app.herokuapp.com/

 Application gets items and companies from getir-locals-json-server.
 It has filter for items as tags,brand.
 Also has sorting feature for date and price.
+Adds ,updates or removes items from card using getir-locals-api

 ## Available Scripts